Keyboard shortcuts

 let code = r#"

-class Size a
+class Size a where {

-size : a -> i32
+size : a -> i32;

-instance Size (List t)
+instance<t> Size (List t) where {

 size = \xs ->

-match xs
+match xs {

-when Empty -> 0
+case Empty -> 0;

-when Cons _ rest -> 1 + size rest
+case Cons _ rest -> 1 + size rest;

 size [1, 2, 3]